Let the Games Begin

 1. Students continue working in small groups to finish their game design and drafting instructions.
 Teacher should continue walking around to groups to consult, encourage, or answer any questions.

-2. With teacher’s okay, students begin wordprocessing the instructions to the game.
-Teacher to assist with formatting if needed.
-Teacher provides trouble-shooting assistance with technology as needed.
+2. With teacher’s okay, students begin word processing the instructions to the game.
+The teacher can assist with formatting if needed.
+The teacher provides trouble-shooting assistance with technology as needed.

 1. Work time – Continue if needed.

 2. Students will print their directions to proofread for grammatical, mechanical, and spelling errors.

 3. Once the directions are edited, students make finishing touches on their games and prepare to present and demonstrate to their peers.

 4. Students complete self-evaluation to reflect on their design and the game creation process.Day 5: Sharing